LSU-UE4/UE5-Level-Design/ramp/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now <kbd>Alt Click</kbd> on the arrow and duplicate the player.
+Now <kbd>Alt Click</kbd> on the arrow and duplicate the player 32 times.
 Create a group of them `20` meters apart (20 squares).
-Fill up a large area.
+Fill up a large area with 4 rows of 8.

 ![duplicate the player and place 20 meters apart to cover open area](images/duplicaet.png)